mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/general/security.md

 ### Executing Framework Distributed Communication

-It should be noted that vLLM MindSpore use MindSpore's distributed communication.
+It should be noted that vLLM-MindSpore Plugin use MindSpore's distributed communication.
 For detailed security information about MindSpore, please refer to the [MindSpore](https://www.mindspore.cn/en).

 ## Security Recommendations